 Sustainable forestry practices and the use of Best Management Practices (BMPs) when utilizing forest resources will ensure the future health of forest ecosystems throughout the watershed.
-Often, foresters and landowners desire the quickest and greatest monetary return from a timber harvest, resulting in poor forestry practices, such as clear-cuts and high-grading.
+Often, loggers and landowners desire the quickest and greatest monetary return from a timber harvest, resulting in poor forestry practices, such as clear-cuts and high-grading.
 Clear-cuts eliminate all vegetation in a cut area, while high-grading removes the largest, most valuable timber in the lot.
-While both of these practices will provide a substantial return, they may not be the best ecological or economical choice.
-The return is a one-time gain; a forest of economic value may take 20 years or more to regenerate, and all of the best potential seed sources will have been eliminated from the area.
+While both of these practices will provide a substantial return, they may not always be the best ecological or economical choice.
+Clear- cutting may be a beneficial management strategy when used in the proper situation, to encourage early successional habitat.
+However, in situations when it is not recommended, the return is a one-time gain; a forest of economic value may take 20 years or more to regenerate, and all of the best potential seed sources will have been eliminated from the area.
 Service Foresters are available to assist private and public landowners with technical advice on sustainable forest management.
-Certified foresters provide cost-share assistance, Forest Stewardship Plans, regional planning, education, and assistance with tree planting and riparian buffer restoration (Pennsylvania Department of Conservation and Natural Resources [PA DCNR] Bureau of Forestry, 2009).
+Reputable foresters provide cost-share assistance, Forest Stewardship Plans, regional planning, education, and assistance with tree planting and riparian buffer restoration (Pennsylvania Department of Conservation and Natural Resources [PA DCNR] Bureau of Forestry, 2009).

-By selectively planning a harvest with a certified forester, one can ensure the continual return for their investment.
+By selectively planning a harvest with a reputable forester, one can ensure the continual return for their investment.
 Trees can be harvested on a staggered schedule to provide recurring income.
 The best quality trees can be left to reseed the area.
 Nearby, competing trees of less value can be removed to allow remaining trees a greater allocation of resources and nutrients, ensuring a faster growth rate and higher quality of wood.
 As tree leaves continue to fall to the ground each autumn, the soil is supplemented with organic matter and nutrients, which also contribute to better growth rates.
 Erosion and sedimentation are reduced by leaving some trees to stabilize the soil.